AnirudhG07/ntfyme/README.md

 `ntfyme` allows you to configure the tool according to your needs.
 The configurations are stored in the `config.toml` which you can open using root privilages while running `ntfyme --config`.
 Let's understand some of the configurations below.

 `ntfyme` uses `on/off` to enable/disable ny settings.
 Please do not input any other values other than `on/off` for the `enabled` option.

-### 1. \[ntfyme\]

-In this key, we allow you to print the output of the command run inside the terminal itself.
-This is useful when you want to see the output of the command run in the terminal itself.
-By default, this is set to `on`.

-To view the log page, you can run `ntfyme --log` which will use the `log_pager` value present in the toml file.
-By default, it is set to `cat`.
-You can set it to `less, bat, more`, etc. according to your needs and OS.

-### 2. \[mail\]

-Here you can set your mail_id, encrypted app password which you can get by entering your password in `ntfyme --enc`.

-### 3. \[telegram\]

-Here you can set your bot_token and chat_id which you can get by creating a bot in telegram.

-### 4. \[local\]

-For local notification, the code will automatically detect your OS and based on that, will select `[local_{os}]` key.
-Currently only Sppecial configurations for MacOS is present.
-You will have to change `enabled` to `on/off` to `enable/disable` local notification.
-PLEASE DO NOT change other OS's configurations for no reason.
+The comments for each option is mentioned, please read them before changing any option.
+They will give a thorough idea about the configurations and their usage.
+Please do not mess around with the `config.toml` file, as it may lead to some errors in the tool.

 ## Contribute